timescale/docs.timescale.com-content/getting-started/scaling-out.md

   hypertable should be stored.

-* Ensure that the user used for connecting to the data node has `CREATEDB` permissions or be a superuser.
-This is necessary since `create_distributed_hypertable` expect to be able to create a database on the remote data node.
+* Ensure that the user used for connecting to the data node has `CREATEDB` permissions or is a superuser.
+This is necessary since `create_distributed_hypertable` expects to be able to create a database on the remote data node.

 ```sql